Iskon Internet: Services and availability

-Iskon is available though its own ULL infrastructure in following Croatian cities: Zagreb, Split, Dubrovnik, Rijeka, Pula, Osijek, Velika Gorica, Samobor, Opatija and Solin.
+Iskon brand is available though its own ULL infrastructure in following Croatian cities: Zagreb, Split, Dubrovnik, Rijeka, Pula, Osijek, Velika Gorica, Samobor, Opatija and Solin.
 It is also available in the rest of Croatia via T-com's infrastructure (bitstream).

 Other than being a broadband Internet provider, Iskon also offers IPTV and fixed-line telephony, both for private and business clients (with special emphasis towards SME).

 In 2011, Iskon was the first company in Croatia to offer its customers a service to watch live TV on their mobile devices.

 In collaboration with CARNET (Croatian Academic and Research Network), Iskon offers discounted prices for its services to all Croatian pupils, students and faculty members.

 Sponsorships

 Since 2001.
 Iskon is a sponsor and official Internet provider of Croatian Football Federation.
 It also sponsors Croatian table tennis club Mladost Iskon, ATP Zagreb Indoors and Zagreb Open tennis tournaments, and Motovun Film Festival.